Substra/substra-documentation/README.md

     - [Add a new example](#add-a-new-example)
   - [Releases](#releases)

 Welcome to Substra documentation.
-[Here](https://connect-docs.owkin.com/en/latest/index.html) you can find the latest version.
+[Here](https://docs.substra.org) you can find the published stable version.

 ## Contributing